Engr315/Popcount_Autograder/README.md

 For questions and Concerns regarding this system - email Matteo Vidali, or make a pull request.

+FOR INSTRUCTIONS ON RUNNING THE AUTOGRADER, look in `/src/misc/README.md`

 ## Installation and Building
 There are several ways to use and build this package.